ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 ### Containerize the application

+[You need to make any code changes according to the 12 factor principles before you containerize your app]

-To containerize your application, you need to create a file called Dockerfile inside the root of the application.
-A Dockerfile is a text document that contains all the commands you can execute to assemble an image.
+To containerize your application, you need to create a Dockerfile inside the root of the application.
+A Dockerfile is a text document that contains commands which are executed by Docker to build an image.

-To build one based on your existing application, you may need to define the following:
+To build one based on your existing application, you may need to the following common commands.

 - FROM - to define an official runtime as parent image.
 - ADD/COPY - to copy the current directory contents into the container